scaomath/galerkin-transformer/README.md

 ![net](./data/simple_ft.png)

-The baseline benchmark [`ex1_burgers.py`](./examples/): evaluation relative error is about `1e-3` with a simple pointwise forward expansion feature extractor.
+The baseline benchmark [`ex1_burgers.py`](./examples/): evaluation relative error is about `1e-3` with a simple pointwise forward expansion feature extractor with only 100 epochs of training.
+Using the common 500 epochs of training the evaluation error is about `7e-4`.
 The input is the initial condition of a viscous Burgers' equation on a discrete grid, the output is an approximation to the solution marched to time $1$.
 The initial data are generating using a GRF and the data in the validation set are not in the train set.

 Default benchmark on a 2048 grid using a Fourier Transformer, with 4 Fourier-type attention encoder layers as the encoder and 2 spectral convolution layers from [Li et al 2020](https://github.com/zongyi-li/fourier_neural_operator) as the decoder (to reduce the overfit we decrease the `dmodel` of the spectral conv from the original 64 to 48):
 ```bash